reinhart-group/mos2-analysis/README.md

 This project used machine learning to analyze the temperature dependent features of MoS2 thin film micrigraphs.

 # Objective
-AFM images were classified according to their growth temperature and the features associated with the growth temperatures were examined using class activation map (CAM) and occlusion attribution.
+To classify AFM images according to their growth temperature and to determine the features associated with the growth temperatures using class activation map (CAM) and occlusion attribution.

 # Data
 Processed data for this project can be found in https://doi.org/10.5281/zenodo.